We recommend that you use SVN to access our current development sources.

 The release script generates the file

-MD5SUMS that provides a 128-bit checksum for every
+sha512.sum that provides a 512-bit checksum for the tarball

-file in the tarball.
-Use the following command to verify the
+and other files in the snapshot directory.
+Use the following command

 Copyright (C) Free Software Foundation, Inc. Verbatim copying and distribution of this entire article is permitted in any medium, provided this notice is preserved.